 First Year Seminar on Energy:

-- MB has offered a new first year seminar on Energy.
+- MB offered a first year seminar on Energy Spring 2019.

 APS Award for Research at an Undergraduate Institution:

 - plasma physics (SSX lab)

 - magnetic confinement fusion (spheromaks, FRCs, magneto-inertial fusion, mirrors)

 - magnetic reconnection (3D structure, particle acceleration, turbulence)